avast/rabbitmq-scala-client/pureconfig/README.md

 This module contains an alternative way how to configure RabbitMQ client - with [`Config`](https://github.com/lightbend/config) instance.

 Before version 8, configuration from `Config` was the only way how to get instance of this client.
 Since then, configuration from `Config` is only available with this module.
-The implementation is one Pureconfig library and the module exposes `ConfigReader` instances for all configuration classes.
+The implementation is done with Pureconfig library and the module exposes `ConfigReader` instances for all configuration classes.

 ## Dependency